arbmarta/Standard-Error-in-Manual-Photointerpretation/README.md

 6. **tiles_in_aoi.txt:** List of tile IDs contained within the AOI.
 7. **Tiles in AOI.pdf:** Map showing tiles and AOI boundaries.

+### Trillium
+This folder contains the scripts (.py and .sh) used for processing on SciNet's Trillium HPC (University of Toronto).

+**.py Files**
+1. **download Meta.py:** Automates the download and processing of the Meta CHM tiles from the S3 bucket, first validating that each file exists in the cloud.
+If the tiles are not already locally stored, it downloads them in parallel.
+2. **rasters_to_binary.py:** Converts downloaded Meta tiles in Meta_CHM_Raw to binary 1-bit binary rasters (0/1) based on a height threshold - heights above 2 m take the value of 1, else 0.

+**Other Files**
+1. **rasters_to_binary.sh:** The bash file associated with rasters_to_binary.py.
+2. **helpers:** Commands used on Trillium HPC.

 ## Scripts
-1. **download Meta.py:** Automates the download and processing of the Meta CHM tiles from the S3 bucket, first validating that each file exists in the cloud.
-If the tiles are not already locally stored, it downloads them in parallel, then converts them into 1-bit binary rasters (0/1) based on a height threshold (heights above 2 m coded as 1, else 0) and deletes the raw files after successful conversion.